mit-rss/intro_to_ros/README.md

 and downloading the `run_tests` binary. **Run this autograder AFTER you have completed questions 1-6**.
 Most people will probably need to use the `amd64` version, but if you have an Apple Silicon chip, you'll need to use the `arm64` version.

-Once you download the test binary, make it executable with `chmod`:
+Once you download the test binary, move it into `~/racecar_ws`, and open a new terminal in your Docker container.

+Then, make it executable with `chmod`:
 ```
 chmod +x run_tests_*
 ```